cchesser/java-perf-workshop/docs/content/docs/memory/gc.md

 description: Analyzing garbage collections of the JVM
 ---

-# Part 5: Garbage Collections

-In this workshop, we are going to do some analysis on the JVM in regards to it's garbage collection (GC) cycles.

-## Prerequisites

-* [R environment](https://www.r-project.org/) _(If you want to try parsing some of the logs)_

-## Garbage Collection Logs

 A key piece to understanding what is happening in terms of GC cycles within your service, is enabling GC logs.
+In this section, we are going to do some analysis on the JVM in regards to it's garbage collection (GC) cycles.

+{{% alert title="Prerequisite" color="info" %}}
+[R environment](https://www.r-project.org/) _(If you want to try parsing some of the logs)_
+{{% /alert %}}

+## GC JVM Options

-In this section we will go over the JVM options you can enable on your service and how to interpret those logs.
+Here is a set of JVM options you can enable on your service and how to interpret those logs.

-### JVM Options

 * `-XX:+PrintGCDetails`: Includes more details within your GC log
 * `-XX:+PrintGCDateStamps`: Have a readable date/time string to correlate events in your log.
 Without